 The Irish Republic has had little association with Formula One over the years.
 There was the Silverstone-based Jordan team, which achieved 4 wins in a 15-year period of ups and downs.
-There was Derek Daly, who came close to winning the infamous 1982 Monaco Grand Prix in a year where he very much lived in the shadow of his World Championship-winning Williams team-mate Keke Rosberg.
+There was Derek Daly, who came close to winning the infamous 1982 Monaco Grand Prix in a year where he very much lived in the shadow of his world championship-winning Williams team-mate Keke Rosberg.
 Apart from these two examples, very few Irishmen competed at the top of the motor racing ladder, much less made an impression.
 One of them however, was present at the very first World Championship Formula One race at Silverstone in 1950.

 Kelly moved to England in the late 1930s, allegedly on his way to fight in the Spanish Civil War, though this has been called into question, as he had a habit of fabricating fantastic tales about his life.
 Some of his tales were false, but others amazingly turned out to be true!
 What is known about this period is that he became the foreman of the Carter Paterson factory near Wimbledon.
 He lived here with his girlfriend Maureen, whom he would marry during the Blitz.
 They had four children.

 After the war, rationing was still in force in Britain.
 Due to the shortage of steel all buyers of new cars had to sign a covenant with the British Motor Trade Association obliging them to keep the car for at least six months and not to sell the new car on within the same period.
-Kelly, along with a fellow London resident, future sportscar legend Roy Salvadori, set up a scheme whereby they would obtain Alvises, Rileys and MGs and encourage other people to sign their names claiming ownership of them.
-They would also buy fuel for their cars on the black market.
+Kelly, along with a fellow London resident – future sportscar legend Roy Salvadori – set up a scheme whereby they would obtain Alvises, Rileys and MGs and encourage other people to sign their names claiming ownership of them; they would also buy fuel for their cars on the black market.
 This was how their motor racing careers started.

 That same year, Kelly received an invitation to race in the first BRDC International Trophy at Silverstone.
 It was the first race on the circuit that did not use the runways, but instead used the now familiar perimeter roads.
 Also present were such big names as Alberto Ascari, Nino Farina, Luigi Villoresi, Toulo de Graffenried and Prince Bira.
 The race was divided into two 20-lap heats and a final 30-lap heat.
-Kelly took part in the first heat, placing 8th of 14 finishers.
+Kelly took part in the first heat, placing eighth of fourteen finishers.
 The final heat was dominated by the Ferraris of Ascari, Farina and Villoresi, who took the top three positions.
-Kelly was 19th, four laps down in a race that also took the life of local driver Jock Horsfall.
+Kelly was nineteenth, four laps down in a race that also took the life of local driver Jock Horsfall.

 After Formula One